elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 Capital Account = inflows - outflows

+- When the capital account has a surplus, that means that the net foreign assets decrease because there was more inflows (purchases of domestic assets) than outflows (purchases of foreign assets)
-Transactions where the good being purchased was not currently produced won't be included in the current account.
+- Transactions where the good being purchased was not currently produced won't be included in the current account.
 Trade of existing assets is recorded in the capital and financial account.
 When domestic assets are sold to foreigners, it's a financial inflow (credit) since funds are flowing into Canada.

 Official Settlements Balance

-- Official reserver assets (not domestic assets, foreign government securities, foreign bank deposits, IMF assets)
+- Official reserve assets (not domestic assets, foreign government securities, foreign bank deposits, IMF assets)
 - balance of payments or official settlements balance is the net increase in a countries net holdings of reserve assets.
 Surplus when holdings increase and deficit when holding reduce.

 Current Account Balance + Capital Account Balance = 0